Beliavsky/Fortran-code-on-GitHub/README.md

 [M_regex](https://github.com/urbanjost/M_regex): Fortran interface by urbanjost to the POSIX 1003.2 regular expression library using ISO_C_BINDING

 [mod_pcreposix](https://github.com/tranqv/mod_pcreposix): module for working (in Unix) with the Perl compatible regular expressions, by tranqv

+## Root Finding
+[GetRootsF](https://github.com/physicsfan/GetRootsF): routines for finding the roots of linear/non-linear equations, with or without derivative information, by Andrew Senchuk

+[polyroots-fortran](https://github.com/jacobwilliams/polyroots-fortran): modern Fortran library for finding the roots of polynomials, by Jacob Williams

+[roots-fortran](https://github.com/jacobwilliams/roots-fortran): library for finding the roots of continuous scalar functions of a single real variable, by Jacob Wiliams

 ## Sorting
 [Fortran-Code-Snippits](https://github.com/Aussie-Pete/Fortran-Code-Snippits): codes for sorting and searching, including the Boyer–Moore string-search algorithm, by Peter Kelly